Can Dogs Eat Tomatoes?

 How to avoid your dog eating tomatoes

-Now that you know the possible dangers of having your dog eating too many ripe tomatoes, tomato-based foods, and tomato plants, how do you prevent them?
+Now that you know the possible dangers of having your dog eat too many ripe tomatoes, tomato-based foods, and tomato plants, how do you prevent them?
 Here are THREE tips to prevent your dog from eating tomatoes.

 - Keep your garden fenced off.
 That way your dog will not have access to it and want to eat the tomatoes growing there.